 - Determine the total AS

-- Total AS are defined as the product of multiplying the weights by each row. (revise step 2 and 4)
+- Total AS is defined as the product of multiplying the weights by each row. (revise steps 2 and 4)

 - The higher the total AS, the more attractive the strategic alternative.

 - Determine the Sum total AS.

 - Add total AS in each strategy column of the QSPM.

 - This step will reveal which strategy is most attractive in each set of alternatives.